-Quantum logic, according to Birkhoff [5], Mackey [28], Jauch [21], Kalmbach [23], Pulmannová [37], identifies logical entities with Hilbert space entities.
-In particular, elementary propositions p, q, \ldots are associated with closed linear subspaces of a Hilbert space through the origin (zero vector); the implication relation \leq is associated with the set theoretical subset relation \subseteq , and the logical $or \lor, and \land$, and not ' operations are associated with the set theoretic intersection \cap , with the linear span \oplus of subspaces and the orthogonal subspace \bot , respectively.
-The trivial logical statement 1 which is always true is identified with the entire Hilbert space H, and its complement \emptyset with the zero-dimensional subspace (zero vector).
+Quantum logic, according to Refs.
+5, 21, 23, 28, and 37, identifies logical entities with Hilbert space entities.
+In particular, elementary propositions p, q,... are associated with closed linear subspaces of a Hilbert space through the origin (zero vector); the implication relation \leq is associated with the set theoretical subset relation \subseteq , and the logical $or \lor$, and \land , and not ' operations are associated with the set theoretic intersection \cap , with the linear span \oplus of subspaces, and with the orthogonal subspace \bot , respectively.
+The trivial logical statement 1, which is always true, is identified with the entire Hilbert space H, and its complement \varnothing with the zerodimensional subspace (zero vector).
 Two propositions p and q are orthogonal if and only if $p \leq q'$.
-Two propositions p, q are co-measurable (commuting) if and only if there exist mutually orthogonal propositions a, b, c such that $p = a \lor b$ and $q = a \lor c$.
-Clearly, orthogonality implies co-measurability, since if p and q are orthogonal, we may identify a, b, c with 0, p, q.

-respectively.
-The negation of $p \leq q$ is denoted by $p \not\leq q$.
+Two propositions p, q are comeasurable (commuting) if and only if there exist mutually orthogonal propositions a, b, c such that $p = a \lor b$ and $q = a \lor c$.
+Clearly, orthogonality implies comeasurability, since if p and q are orthogonal, we may identify a, b, c with 0, p, q, respectively.
+The negation of $p \leq q$ is denoted $p \leq q$.